 The farmers aren’t the only hard workers.
 Each Florida Holstein is milked 2 to 3 times a day which yields about 6 to 8 gallons of milk.
 If you drink 3 cups of milk a day you will achieve your recommended daily dairy allowance plus fill up on essential vitamins and nutrients including protein, vitamins A, D and B12, the all important calcium to build strong bones, potassium, phosphorus, riboflavin, niacin, magnesium and zinc.
 So much “good for you” stuff packed into 8 ounces.
 If you’re interested in learning about a day on the Florida dairy farm you can read more about it.

 Dairy products are not only for drinking.
-Follow this link for “home spa” recipes such as a lavender milk bath and yogurt based facial masks.
+Follow this link for “home spa” recipes such as a lavender milk bath and yogurt based facial masks among other delicious recipes.

 Florida dairy farmers are committed to teaching children about the health benefits of milk.
 Their Dairy 101 Resource Kit is an educational kit you can view online.

 In our house we not only like to drink milk, we like to make ice cream with milk.
-I’m always trying out new flavors and the newest favorite flavor is my nutty cookies and cream.
+I’m always trying out new flavors and the newest favorite flavor is my nutty cookies and cream ice cream.
 I’ve already made it twice since developing it and it doesn’t last long.
-What I think is really unique about this version is I lightly toast the slivered almonds to bring out an even nuttier quality.
+What I think is really unique about this nutty cookies and cream ice cream flavor is I lightly toast the slivered almonds to bring out an even nuttier quality.
 Plus, the addition of the almonds gives the ice cream a nice crunch.
+Another favorite ice cream flavor is my fresh coconut ice cream.

 This post is sponsored by Florida Dairy Farmers in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.